Health Library

 • Vomiting that continues and unable to keep down fluids

-• Unable to have a bowel movement within 3 days
+• No bowel movement within 3 days

 • Trouble peeing